Wessex LMCs - Complaints Policy

 Persistent and Unreasonable Behaviour

-If contact is identified as persistent or unreasonable and the complaint has/is being investigated in line with the policy, then repeated calls may be considered unacceptable and will be terminated.
+If contact is identified as persistent or unreasonable and the complaint has/is being investigated in line with the policy, then repeated contacts may be considered unacceptable and will be terminated.
 The complainant will be informed that the complaint has been responded to as fully as possible and there is nothing to add.
-Future correspondence will not be responded to unless a new, previously unaddressed concern is raised.
+Future contacts will not be responded to unless a new, previously unaddressed concern is raised.
 New concerns/complaints will be managed in the usual way and in line with this policy.

 Should a complainant be unhappy with the outcome of their complaint, they may refer it to the LMC Secretariat for investigation and review.
 The decision of the Secretariat shall be final.